WorldHealthOrganization/open-source-communication-channel/docs/guidance/community_engagement.md

 There are many options to choose from when it comes to community platforms.
 Two recommended platforms are:

-- [GitHub Discussions](https://docs.github.com/en/discussions) takes the least effort to setup if your project repository is on GitHub.
+- [GitHub Discussions](https://docs.github.com/en/discussions) takes the least effort to setup if your project repository is on GitHub.However, according to users GitHub is mainly used for technical developments rather than as a forum.
 - [Discourse](https://www.discourse.org/) is an open source platform that provides various features for community discussions and tools for moderation.
+WHO has been using Discourse for several internal and external projects.

 > ℹ **Note:** For WHO projects, reach out to the WHO OSPO or IMT if you would like support setting up your community platform.